Speak with a Licensed Insurance Agent

 If you worked at a railroad, you can apply for Medicare through the Railroad Retirement Board, not Social Security.
 Contact the Railroad Retirement Board to enroll at 1-877-772-5772 (TTY users, call 1-312-751-4701); Monday through Friday, from 9AM to 3:30PM.

 While some people may be eligible for premium-free Medicare Part A if they’ve worked at least 10 years (40 quarters) and paid Medicare taxes during that time, most beneficiaries must pay a monthly premium for Medicare Part B insurance unless they qualify for low-income assistance.
 This premium amount may change from year to year.
-Visit Medicare.gov to learn how much you may have to pay for your Medicare Part B premium.
+Learn how much you may have to pay for your Medicare Part B premium here.

 If your income falls above a certain threshold, you may have to pay a higher amount for Medicare Part B coverage.
 This is known as an Income Related Monthly Adjustment Amount (IRMAA), which is an extra amount you’ll pay on top of your monthly Part B premium.
 Social Security will contact you if this applies to you.

 In addition, you may owe certain out-of-pocket expenses for Medicare Part B-covered services, including copayments, coinsurance, and the Part B annual deductible.
 Once you’ve met your yearly deductible, you’ll usually pay 20% of the Medicare-approved amount for most medical services and supplies.
 However, this may vary, depending on the specific service or equipment.
-For the most up-to-date Medicare Part B cost information, visit Medicare.gov.
+See the most up-to-date Medicare Part B cost information.